Ayushgupta2408/Omniagent/README.md

 ## Switching AI providers

-NEXUS works with Groq (free), Anthropic, or OpenAI.
+Omniagent works with Groq (free), Anthropic, or OpenAI.
 Change the provider in your `.env`:

 ```bash
 # Groq (free, recommended)